 The NHL Network recently acknowledged Mr. Hull’s well-known hockey exploits as he was named the top goal-scorer of the ‘90s on the channel’s “Countdown” program earlier this month.
 Hull managed to secure the top spot ahead of 29 other worthy contemporaries such as Pavel Bure, Teemu Selanne, Eric Lindros, Cam Neely, Mario Lemieux, and the ageless Jaromir Jagr.

 The numbers seem convincing enough to back up Hull’s honor.
 He notched 494 goals in 713 games, the most by any player across the 10-year span.
 He joined the 50/50 club (50 goals in 50 games) twice (1990-91 & 1991-92) and tallied 70 or more goals in three consecutive seasons.
 Hull’s trademark campaign occurred within his 70-goal stretch when he netted an astounding 86 goals in the 1990-91 season.
 That season, Hull accumulated the third highest single-season goal-scoring mark in NHL history, with Wayne Gretzky already claiming the top two slots (92 in 1981-82 and 87 in 1983-84).
-His 86 goals accounted for 30 percent of the Blues’ entire goal totals in 1990-91, earning the right winger his first and only Hart Trophy (NHL’s Most Valuable Player) in his illustrious season.
+His 86 goals accounted close to 30 percent of the Blues’ cumulative goal totals in 1990-91, earning the right winger his first and only Hart Trophy (NHL’s Most Valuable Player) in his illustrious season.

 Remarkably, Hull never scored an empty-net goal or a short-handed goal by way of a penalty kill opportunity in the 86-goal season.
 As for Gretzky’s record-setting season of 92 goals, 11 were empty-net goals and six were short-handed goals via the penalty kill.